niplav/site/eschews.md

 [home](./index.md)
 ------------------

-*author: niplav, created: 2023-12-21, modified: 2024-06-27, language: english, status: in progress, importance: 4, confidence: certain*
+*author: niplav, created: 2023-12-21, modified: 2024-09-22, language: english, status: in progress, importance: 4, confidence: certain*

 > __Changing [credit
 assignment](https://en.wikipedia.org/wiki/Credit_assignment_problem)
-mechanisms can only hurt the ones who currently benefit most from the current credit allocation, so they resist such change.
-I present some examples of that dynamic.__
+mechanisms hurt the people who currently benefit most from the current credit allocation.
+They are also usually highest in the status hierarchy, so they can effectively resist such change.
+I collect some examples of that dynamic.__

 High Status Eschews Quantification of Performance
 ====================================================